andrewjw/site/_posts/2011-10-04-beating-google-with-couchdb-celery-and-whoosh-part-3.md

 ```

 The final step is to allow the crawler to be kicked off by seeding it with some URLs.
 I've previously posted
-about how to create a <a
+about how to create a
-href="/2009/03/06/creating-django-management-commands/">Django management
+[Django management
-command</a> and they're a perfect fit here.
+command](/2009/03/06/creating-django-management-commands/) and they're a perfect fit here.
 The command takes one argument, the url, and creates a Celery task
 to retrieve it.

 ```python